 That’s what ultimately makes Hudson’s name-scam such a hilarious study in privilege.
 Unlike literary racefakery of the past—for instance, Klansman and George Wallace speechwriter Asa Earl Carter’s adoption of a pseudo-Native American identity to author acclaimed young adult “memoir” The Education of Little Tree—Hudson did nothing to disguise himself beyond changing his name.
 He didn’t claim to be Chinese; he didn’t alter his bio at all.
 Nor did he rewrite his accepted poem, “The Bees, the Flowers, Jesus, Ancient Tigers, Poseidon, Adam and Eve,” which makes no explicit reference to being Asian.
 He slapped on his new name like a gimme cap, assuming in classic anti-Affirmative Action fashion that having the right or wrong name makes all the difference in whether you’re accepted or rejected.

-The Romantics were all white men, with the license to write obsessively about their identity without being “reductively defined” by it.
 In a sense, he’s right.
 Because reading the poem as having a Chinese American author adds layers of intriguing complexity to it—how did a descendent of immigrants with a resolutely unassimilated name end up growing up in Fort Wayne, Indiana, writing poems about Greek gods and biblical forebears?
 Are the references to the engineering impossibility of the bumblebee and “botched captions” and “not quite right English” sly digs at aspects of the Asian American condition?

 Those spinning bits of plausible context draw us into the poem and allow us to project more onto it than is perhaps actually there.
 Because, read as the work of Michael Derrick Hudson, it comes off as nonsensical twaddle.